dqops/dqo/docs/data-sources/csv.md

 !!! warning "Changing the file format"

-    You should never try to change the files format type after the connection creation which will lead to connection resources corruption.
+    You should never try to change the file format type after the connection creation which will lead to connection resources corruption.

 ### Virtual schema name to path mappings